alisw/AliPhysics/MUON/READMEsim.txt

 \section sim_s3  Tracking of particle in the magnetic field

-GEANT has two ways for tracking charged particles in the magnetic field: HELIX et RKUTA.
+GEANT has two integration methods for tracking charged particles in the magnetic field: HELIX et RKUTA.
 HELIX is faster and works well if the gradient of magnetic field is small.